Macau casinos can reopen from Thursday: govt

 The Macau government has decided not to extend the current closure of the city’s casino industry.
 So said Lei Wai Nong, the city’s Secretary for Economy and Finance, during a Monday government briefing.
 The existing 15-day shutdown runs until February 19 inclusive.

-Mr Lei added that the city’s 39 active casinos were not be obliged to immediately reopen starting 00.00 on Thursday.
+Mr Lei added that the city’s 39 active casinos would not be obliged to immediately reopen starting 00.00 on Thursday.
 Operators would be given a period of up to 30 days to resume casino operations.

 All workers and patrons at the city’s casinos will have to wear protective face masks, a measure that had been introduced prior to the casino closure order.

 The Macau government said on Monday additional measures, including adjusting the minimum distance between gaming tables, would be introduced at casinos to ensure the safety of workers and clients.
-The number of gaming tables allowed to open for business at each casino would also be reduced, Mr Lei added, without providing detail.
+The number of gaming tables allowed to open for business at each casino would also be reduced, Mr Lei added, without providing further detail.

 From February 5, Macau closed all of its casinos – and its other major centres of entertainment – in an effort to prevent a novel coronavirus spreading locally.
 There was a total of 10 confirmed cases within Macau as of Monday, with five patients – all tourists from Wuhan, in Hubei province, the centre of the outbreak – having recovered and gone home after treatment in a Macau hospital.
 No new cases have been reported in Macau since February 4.

-Brokerage Sanford C. Bernstein Ltd said in a Monday note following the Macau government announcement that the Macau government had “not fully made public”.
+Sanford C. Bernstein Ltd said in a Monday note following the Macau government announcement that the local authorities had “not fully made public” all the new measures to be implemented at casinos upon reopening.
+The brokerage however highlighted that “customer inflow will likely be very limited in near term”.

 Analysts Vitaly Umansky, Eunice Lee and Kelsey Zhu added, commenting on the period of up to 30 days for operators to reopen their respective casinos: “It is our understanding that some operators had asked the government to continue with the shutdown due to anticipated very low business, but other operators were more eager to open.”

 During Monday’s press conference, Mr Lei said the 30-day period offered to operators to reopen their respective casinos also aimed to work as a buffer, as some operators “don’t anticipate much visitor traffic” following the end of the closure order.
+Operators would have to apply to the government to extend the suspension of their respective operations beyond February 19, said Mr Lei.

 Sanford Bernstein stated that, “even with the casinos reopening, there will still be a dearth of customers.”
-Data provided by the Macau government showed that the city had welcomed just about 2,800 visitors on Sunday, half of which came from mainland China.
+Data provided by the Macau government showed that the city had welcomed just about 2,800 visitors on Sunday, with about half from mainland China.

 The mainland authorities have stopped – until further notice – issuing fresh permits for Chinese independent travellers to visit Macau under the country’s Individual Visit Scheme.
 Tour groups from the mainland to Macau are also suspended.
 The authorities have said the measures are part of the efforts to cut travel across China and so reduce the risk of further spread of the coronavirus.